digitalocean/navigators-guide/intro/chapter3.md

 * Droplet name of your choice
 * a quantity of 1

 You'll notice a text area open up when you select the option for *user data*.
+We're going to copy-paste this script inside to allow the cloud-init service to configure some dependencies

 ```yaml
 #cloud-config